divyaprabhakaran7/AI-Spring-2021/README.md

 - depq

 ## General Info
-This project is a modeling of countries transferring and transforming resources in a world.
+This project is a modeling of a world that contains countries with different resources.
+Countries are able to transfer and transform resources, and have a certain quality at a given state.
+A scheduler creates an output of different paths countries can take to do this, and the most beneficial one for the world is ideally chosen.

 ## Navigation
 - country.py: generates a country and its attributes